 Castaic Lake is one of the largest reservoirs in the state.
 You will find some great camping spots right on the lake and a playground for the kids.

-Pyramid Lake is one of the best lakes in California for outdoor recreation and scenic views.
+Pyramid Lake is one of the best lakes for outdoor recreation and scenic views.
 It is a reservoir located in the Los Angeles and Los Padres National Forests.
 It is right off Interstate 5 and about an hour’s drive north of Los Angeles.

 This southern California lake is a great place for boating, fishing, jet-skiing, picnicking, and camping.
 The nearest campground is the Los Alamos Campground which is 2.5 miles away from the lake.